Codexmen/yurrik.com/content/articles/debounce.md

 ---
 title: Debounce vs throttle in JavaScript
+description: What is deference between debounce and throttle functions?
 summary: What is deference between debounce and throttle functions
 length: 4 minutes read
 ---